 George Lyon Hut | Nelson Lakes National Park

-Actually it’s a bit kooky, two separate self-contained rooms, each with its own bunks and benches, although there is just one firebox.
-Pretty special to sleep in a hut with the sound of the river so loud.
+Actually, it’s a bit kooky with two separate self-contained rooms, each with its own bunks and benches, although there is just one woodburner.
+Pretty special to sleep in a hut with the river so loud.

 +++++horizontal rule+++++